The Glamour of Aviation SMS Consulting

 SMS Consultants May Not Possess Previous Safety Experience

-SMS consultants help aviation service providers understand challenges and opportunities presented by their aviation SMS implementations.
+SMS consultants help aviation service providers understand the challenges and opportunities presented by their aviation SMS implementations.
 The November 2006 ICAO mandate for formal SMS implementations has naturally created a demand for qualified professionals that can travel to remote, tropical (or arctic) locations and provide SMS guidance.
 Some SMS consultants have become successful, while others relegate themselves to sitting in the office waiting for the phone to ring.

 Becoming an SMS consultant has a certain glamour that seems to attract many aviation professionals who may have not had previous career paths dedicated to aviation safety.